Aleksandar15/Cars-Club-frontend-reminders/README.md

    - For `post_created_by_email` I might even implement a conditional checking in `ModalPost.tsx` (& "edits Posts") to make User decide whether to show "contact number" or "contact e-mail" or both.
 A toggler.
 2. Have a comments section which `comments` table that will relate with each `post` Row of the `posts` table and `FOREIGN KEY` "user_id" column to `REFERENCE` `users` table.
 3. Have a replies sections: such that `replies` table will have to connect with "comment_id" from `comments` table & the "user_id" from `users` table.
-4. Planning for having a user-profile section (will write more info in the future
+4. Planning for having a user-profile section (will write more info in the future).